Saladsnek/MyWebsite/index.md

-# Elliot Lambert's Portfolio
+# {realnames}'s Portfolio

-## Age: 17
+## Age: 18

-I am Elliot Lambert, I've had a passion for playing games for a while and that love for gaming has developed into wanting to develop games of my own.
+I am {real name}, I've had a passion for playing games for a while and that love for gaming has developed into wanting to develop games of my own.
 For a while, I have enjoyed expressing my creativity and find a lot of joy in developing stories and characters as a personal hobby of mine.
 It is my personal goal to be able to share these stories through games and to continue to explore themes of story telling I I have yet to explore.

 I love exploring both Sci-fi and Fantasy settings, both on their own and together, simply because they can provide an easy way to develop interesting worlds.